Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GT 315 should theoretically perform much faster than the GeForce 8600 GT 512MB DDR2 in general. (explain)
+Memory BandwidthIn theory, the GeForce GT 315 should be 98% faster than the GeForce 8600 GT 512MB DDR2 in general, because of its greater bandwidth. (explain)

-Texel RateThe GeForce GT 315 is a bit (approximately 16%) faster with regards to texture filtering than the GeForce 8600 GT 512MB DDR2. (explain)
+Texel RateThe GeForce GT 315 should be a bit (more or less 16%) more effective at anisotropic filtering than the GeForce 8600 GT 512MB DDR2. (explain)

-Pixel RateThe GeForce GT 315 is a bit (about 16%) better at AA than the GeForce 8600 GT 512MB DDR2, and able to handle higher screen resolutions better. (explain)
+Pixel RateThe GeForce GT 315 is just a bit (more or less 16%) better at FSAA than the GeForce 8600 GT 512MB DDR2, and also should be capable of handling higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison